anshchokshi/HealthyMomAndChild/deliverable-1/planning.md

 **Q9: What are the rules regarding how your team works?**

 Our team understands that students can be balancing multiple courses at the same time and are already experiencing heavy workloads and strict schedules.
 With this in mind, the team values a reasonable amount of flexibility.
-Team has also mutually agreed on treating each other with respect.
+The team has also mutually agreed on treating each other with respect.

 **Communications:**